pixdoet/aMuseMent/share/doc/yt_dlp/README.txt

                                     containing directory ("-" for stdin).
 Can be used multiple times and inside other
                                     configuration files
+    --plugin-dirs PATH              Path to an additional directory to search for plugins.
+This option can be used multiple times to add multiple directories.
+                                    Use "default" to search the default plugin directories (default)
+    --no-plugin-dirs                Clear plugin directories to search,
+                                    including defaults and those provided by
+                                    previous --plugin-dirs
-    --flat-playlist                 Do not extract the videos of a playlist, only list them
+    --flat-playlist                 Do not extract a playlist's URL result entries; some entry metadata may be missing and downloading may be bypassed
     --no-flat-playlist              Fully extract the videos of a playlist (default)
     --live-from-start               Download livestreams from the start.
-                                    Currently only supported for YouTube
+                                    Currently experimental and only supported
-                                    (Experimental)
+                                    for YouTube and Twitch
     --no-live-from-start            Download livestreams from the current time (default)
     --wait-for-video MIN[-MAX]      Wait for scheduled streams to become